kevichi7/bench-sort/README.md

 - A self‑contained C++ CLI for benchmarking algorithms across sizes, element types, and input distributions.
 - A reusable C++ core library used by the CLI and server.
 - An optional Go HTTP API (shell‑out or cgo) exposing sync and async benchmarking endpoints.
 It reports per‑run stats (median/mean/min/max/stddev), can render plots via gnuplot, and supports runtime‑loadable plugins (multi‑type ABI).
+A compact Go HTTP API wraps the core to provide sync runs, async jobs, a small web UI, and metrics.

 ## Features